Quick Answer

 | “I can’t get a straight answer.” | Clear steps + regular updates | Client feedback emphasizes being kept informed and supported. |

-| “I can’t afford a lawyer right now.” | Contingency fee (no upfront attorney fees) | The firm markets “no fees unless we win.” |
+| “I can’t afford a lawyer right now.” | Contingency fee (no upfront attorney fees) | Attorney fees are generally owed only if there is a recovery.
+Responsibility for case expenses depends on the written fee agreement. |

 | “Will I even talk to the lawyer?” | Attorney access on key decisions | The firm emphasizes attorney-led service (not a handoff model). |